 This course provides an in-depth look at group dynamics and communication focusing on communication and decision making, relationships, conflict, leadership, and group development.
 Students will examine the theory and research on the role of communication in effective and efficient work teams.
-Prerequisite: CN 601.
+Prerequisite: CN 601 or instructor permission.